It's less than a year until the 2025 Women’s Rugby World Cup.

 First tickets for 2025 Women's Rugby World Cup go on sale

-Those missing out on tickets can take solace in the fact that every match will be televised live by the BBC, on one platform or another.
+Those missing out on 2025 Rugby World Cup tickets can take solace in the fact that every match will be televised live by the BBC, on either its broadcast channels or the BBC iPlayer.

 And fans will be encouraged to participate in wellness challenges in the build-up to the tournament via a collaboration with Stepathlon, the community-based wellness platform.

 For now, that can wait.
-Make sure you register at rugbyworldcup/2025 and prepare for the biggest Women’s Rugby World Cup ever staged.
+Make sure you register for Women’s Rugby World Cup 2025 tickets at rugbyworldcup/2025 and prepare for the biggest Women’s Rugby World Cup ever staged.

 Download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.